MadGenius88/PHP-Bookmark-laravel-hw/README.md

 There is already a .htaccess in the root to rewrite to /public

 ## License
-This work uses MIT license.
+The Laravel framework is open-sourced software licensed under the MIT license.